CBEP-SoCB-Details/DEP_nutrients/Analysis/DEP_Irradiance_Analysis.md

 ```

 <img src="DEP_Irradiance_Analysis_files/figure-gfm/compare_weighted_unweighted-1.png" style="display: block; margin: auto;" />

-The weighted model alters estimates slightly, (leading to slightly lower
+The weighted model alters estimates slightly, (Leading to slightly lower
 estimates of means) but it makes no real difference to qualitative
 conclusions.

 So For the sites where have substantial data:
 1. The “adjusted” marginal means (of several log models) are very close
 to the raw means.
-2. Rank order of sites is basically unchanged under
+2. Rank order of sites is basically unchanged under any of the models.
-any of the models.
-3. Errors from the models are smaller than the
-standard error of the means.
-4. The weighted regression brings model
+3. Errors from the models are smaller than the standard error of the
+means.
-produces estimates close to observed means for medium and small values,
+4. The weighted regression model produces estimates close to observed
-but does not do as well at large values.
-5. Models with and without a
+means for medium and small values, but does not do as well at large
+values.
-Day of the Year term generate similar qualitative results.
-5. We have a
+5. Models with and without a Day of the Year term generate similar
+qualitative results.
-remaining location-scale relationship, which makes these models somewhat
+5. We have a remaining location-scale relationship, which makes these
-suspect for estimating standard errors.
-There is little we can do with a
+models somewhat suspect for estimating standard errors.
+There is little
-conventioanl linear model to address that.
+we can do with a conventional linear model to address that.

 ### Hierarchical Model